Main content

 A resident of Salem, Bill enjoys running and cycling when his knees permit and loves exploring the many parks, trails, and beautiful outdoor spaces found throughout the region.
 He also has a deep appreciation for the area’s many historic mill cities.

-Prior to Greenbelt, Bill worked in a variety of nonprofit settings, serving in communications roles at Salem Hospital, Phillips Exeter Academy, and the School of the Museum of Fine Arts in Boston.
+Before joining Greenbelt, Bill worked in a variety of nonprofit settings, including communications roles at several Boston-area hospitals, as well as at Phillips Exeter Academy and the School of the Museum of Fine Arts.
+He has also done freelance writing and communications for various nonprofit organizations.

 Joanne Flannery